goauthentik/authentik/website/docs/developer-docs/releases/index.md

 ### Patches

-authentik x, y and z fix this issue, for other versions the workaround can be used.
+authentik x, y and z fix this issue, for other versions the workaround below can be used.

 ### Impact